OtaviodaCruz/micro-chain/README.md

 ﻿# Micro-Chain

-This work is an extension of [uNDN](https://github.com/Nayald/NDN-microservices) for multi-node scenario.
+This work is an extension of [uNDN](https://github.com/Nayald/NDN-microservices) for multi-node scenarios, which are more complex.

 ## Setup

 The experiments were executed in a cluster with 3 laptops.
-Laptop 1 (Master) has installed K3s server, and Laptop 2 (Worker 1) and Laptop 3 (Work 2) has installed K3s agent.
+Laptop 1 (Master) has installed the K3s server, and Laptop 2 (Worker 1) and Laptop 3 (Work 2) has installed the K3s agent.

-After install K3s, the Manager, Web App and Prometheus are deployed in the Laptop 1.
-Similarly, NDNperf client and NDNperf server are deployed, respectively, on Laptop 1 and Laptop 2.
+After installing K3s, the Manager, Web App and Prometheus are deployed in the Laptop 1.
+Similarly, the NDNperf client and NDNperf server are deployed, respectively, on Laptop 1 and Laptop 2.

 ### Details